Sarah-Bue/tic-tac-toe/README.md

 **Board**

 ![Clear Board Image](assets/readme-files/board-clear.png)
-- The board starts out with all cells being empty.
+- The board starts with all cells being empty.
 - When pressing the "New Game" button, the board returns to this state.
 - Instructions and Feedback Popups are hidden by default.
 - If the game is unmuted, a sound will be heard when clicking the cells, and a different sound when clicking the buttons.